-EDS-225: eDiscovery Information Governance, Processing, and Software
+EDS-225: eDiscovery Information Governance, Processing, and Software eBook: Quartararo, M. (2016).
+Project Management in Electronic Discovery.
+ISBN: 9780997073713.

 This class will help students develop a comprehensive understanding of the early phases of the EDRM (Information Governance through Processing).
 Students will focus on the communication skills and paperwork needed to keep necessary parties informed.
-This class is designed to help students begin to manage e-discovery projects for a law firm.
+This class is designed to help students begin to manage ediscovery projects for a law firm.